eleqtrizit/ADXDashboardingReady2020/chapters/3-PinQuery.md

 5. The newly added visual now appears on your dashboard.
 By default, the tile shows a table visual.
 Edit it to make it an Area chart and save your dashboard.
 It should look as shown below.

 ![](../images/SampleDashboardWithPinnedTile.png)

+# Go back to [2 - Add additional tiles by cloning existing tiles](2-CloneTile.md) or proceed to [4 - Explore data on existing tiles in a dashboard](4-Explore.md)